One Christian’s perspective on the day’s news:

 4. We have been following events in Honduras on this blog.
 Robert Micheletti, who was given power after the Supreme Court removed Manuel Zelaya and the military shipped him out of country, has offered to step down from power if Zelaya himself renounces power forever.
 Zelaya would not be sent to jail for his crimes against the nation’s constitution, but would be allowed to live as an ordinary citizen.
 No word yet on Zelaya’s response, but I’m not holding my breath.
 I suspect he still holds Chavez-style dreams of being a “benevolent” Leftist dictator for life.

 5. Charges continue to be made (in this case by a Congresswoman from Los Angeles) that opponents of Obamacare are motivated by racism.
 And yet when the press refers to the ugliness of the debate, they refer only to the protesters?
-On a more substantive level, Mike Enzi, one of the Senators who was considering cooperating with Obamacare, has decided it can’t be saved.
+On a more substantive level, Mike Enzi, one of the Senators who was considering cooperating with Obamacare, has decided it can’t be saved.6.
+Another gift to supporters?
+The health care reform bill that passed out of a House committee before the recess includes a $10B subsidy for union pension plans.
+As the Detroit news says: ”

 One reason the public so distrusts the health care plan being considered by Congress is that so many troublesome details keep bubbling out of the massive legislation.